AdobeDocs/analytics.en/help/technotes/sftp-password-rotation.md

 * **Location account secret**: The current account secret for the account.
 This is the account secret (password) that you use currently when downloading data delivered to your FTP location.
 This information is not available from the Adobe Analytics interface.

+#### Confirm that you can update credentials in your tools

+Make sure you can update the FTP account secret in whatever tool or script you use to connect to the FTP site (for example, an FTP client, automated script, or third-party platform).

 #### Create the SFTP account

 1. In Adobe Analytics, go to [!UICONTROL **Components**] > [!UICONTROL **Locations**].